l1joseph/IDEA/README.md

 To install IDEA, you need to have Python 3.11 installed on your system.
 You can install IDEA using pip:

 ```
-#implement this after we finalize package details and publish to PiPy
-# pip install idea

 pip install git+https://github.com/l1joseph/IDEA.git
 ```